ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 Note that in MDANSE the van Hove function is spherically averaged and normalized by dividing by $n_0$.
 This means that for liquid and gas system, the van Hove function tends towards 1 for large values of $r$.
-We can see that as time advances, the van Hove function begins to flatten and the correlation hole around each atom begins to fill up.
+We can see that, as time advances, the van Hove function begins to flatten and the correlation hole around each atom begins to fill up.
 The correlation hole is absence of atoms that exists around each atom due to the short-range